Loading

 Antenatal Appointment Home > Our Services > Antenatal Appointment

-feeding Feeding Options Safer Sleep Your midwife and health visitor will talk to you about how to sleep your baby safely when you are pregnant and after your baby is born.
-This is to reduce the risk. your baby should sleep in your bedroom, in their own cot/crib or moses basket next to your bed.
-Your., sleep pods) around them as these could cover their face.
-The recommended room temperature is between. to your health visitor.
-Do not sleep with your baby on a sofa or chair as this is very dangerous
+.
+Read more about breast and bottle feeding Feeding Options Safer Sleep Your midwife and health visitor will talk to you about how to sleep your baby safely when you are pregnant and after your baby. guidelines: For the first 6 months your baby should sleep in your bedroom, in their own cot/crib. items (like teddies, cot bumpers, sleep pods) around them as these could cover their face. the room temperature, you can talk to your health visitor.
+Do not sleep with your baby on a sofa or chair

 Preparing to Leave the Neonatal Unit Home > Child Development & Additional Needs > Babies Needing Extra Care > Preparing to Leave the Neonatal Unit